-Source: Social Vulnerability Index by Census Tract (U.S. Center for Disease Control, 2018)
+Source: Social Vulnerability Index by Census Tract (United States Center for Disease Control, 2018)

-The level of social vulnerability varies widely even within a single county, which may contain both the most and least vulnerable populations.
-In the Trinity Region, the highest concentrations of social vulnerability, as shown in dark blue, are in the census tracts to the southeast of Dallas in Dallas County, Tarrant County south of Fort Worth, and small but densely populated census tracts in Wise, Collin, and Kaufman counties.
 Navarro County to the west of I-45 and two census tracts in Henderson County show evidence of high social vulnerability.
 In the middle subregion, the northernmost census tract of Leon County indicates high social vulnerability.
 Two census tracts in Polk County are the only areas to show the highest level of social vulnerability in the lower subregion, but as the Trinity River winds southward, there is an increasing likelihood that Counties and census tracts will show a modest to high level of social vulnerability, with a score of 0.5 to 0.75.

-Flood-Prone Areas & Flood Risks to Life & Property
+Flood-Prone Areas and Flood Risks to Life and Property